what we do

 At these events, the following can be provided:

-- Pet food – treats, moist and dry primarily for cats and dogs but other when needed
+- Pet food – treats, moist and dry primarily for cats and dogs and other pets when needed

 - Pet supplies – collars, leashes, harnesses